cycleplatform/docs-portal/docs/reference/stacks/stacks-workflow.md

 to delete a stack, enter the stack name in the delete form and click **Delete Stack**.

-## Deploy A Stack (New Environment)

-To deploy a stack build to a new environment, simply [create a new environment](/docs/environments/managing-environments) and select "From Stack" - then the stack and build to be used.

-## Deploy A Stack (Existing Environment)
+## Deploy A Stack

 Once a stack build has been generated that stack can be deployed to an existing environment.
-From the stack dashboard, select the stack to be deployed and then click on **Options**.
+From the stack dashboard, select the stack to be deployed and then click on **Deploy**.

-### The Options Modal

-The options modal provides a form for deploying a specific stack build to an environment.
+The deploy modal provides a form for deploying a specific stack build to an environment.
+There are two main ways to deploy a stack.

+1. As part of a deployment.
+2. Outside of a deployment.

+Either way you deploy the stack the same process will happen when evaluating whether the containers being deployed are "new" or "redeployments".

 If the container identifier used in a stack matches 0 times with existing container identifiers for a selected environment, the container will show up under the **New Containers** section.